- Financial Conflict of Interest in Research

 - If a Non-SLU researcher will be part of a subaward agreement, then the subcontractor can provide written documentation indicating whether to use its own policy.
 Satisfactory documentation includes one of the following:

-- If a Non-SLU researcher is involved on the project without the issuance of a subaward or a subcontractor elects to comply with SLU's COI policies and procedures, then a Non-SLU COI Disclosure Form is required prior to the submission of any external application for research funding and before award funds are disbursed.
-COI training will also be required at the time of award.
+- If a Non-SLU researcher is involved on the project without the issuance of a subaward or a subcontractor elects to comply with SLU's FCOI policies and procedures, then a Non-SLU COI Disclosure Form is required prior to the submission of any external application for research funding and before award funds are disbursed.
+FCOI training will also be required at the time of award.

 Who can I contact if I have a question?

-Other Resources for Conflict of Interest in Research
+Other Resources for Financial Conflict of Interest in Research